-Those items and fluids required for the safe and proper functioning of the equipment for habitation as defined by the manufacturer of the caravan.
+Those items and fluids required for the safe and proper functioning of the equipment for habitation as defined by the manufacturer of the vehicle.
+This includes items such as the leisure battery and gas cylinders, plus water contained in the water heater etc.